Bruins trade G Thomas to Islanders

 On Thursday, the B's announced that the 38-year-old netminder was dealt to the New York Islanders in exchange for a conditional second-round pick in either 2014 or 2015.

-Additional reports revealed that the Islanders will only receive the pick if Thomas reports to the team.
+Additional reports revealed that the Bruins will only receive the pick if Thomas reports to the Islanders.

 It is a curious move, given the Isles' crowded crease which already includes veterans Evgeni Nabokov and the oft-injured Rick DiPietro.